reichlab/docs.zoltardata/docs/Validation.md

  - Forecast: a collection of data specific to a project > model > timezero.
  - Prediction: a group of a prediction elements(s) specific to a unit and target.
  - Prediction Element: data that define a unique single prediction, specific to the class of prediction it is.
- - Prediction Class: data structures representing different types of predictions, e.g. "Point" and "Bin" (see [Data Model](DataModel.md) for more detail)
+ - Prediction Class: data structures representing different types of predictions, e.g. "point" and "bin" (see [Data Model](DataModel.md) for more detail)
  - Target Type: the classification for a specific forecast target, one of "continuous", "discrete", "nominal", "binary" or "date" (see [Targets](Targets.md) for more info)
  - Database Row(s): the entry(ies)/row(s) in the database that comprise a prediction element.

-## Tests for all Prediction Elements
+## Tests for all prediction elements

 These tests are performed when a forecast is created or updated.

-- The Prediction's class must be valid for its target's type (see [Valid prediction types by target type](Targets.md#Valid prediction types by target type).
+- The prediction's class must be valid for its target's type (see [Valid prediction types by target type](Targets.md#Valid prediction types by target type).
-- Within a Prediction, there cannot be more than 1 Prediction Element of the same class.
+- Within a prediction, there cannot be more than 1 prediction element of the same class.

-## Tests for Prediction Elements by Prediction Class
+## Tests for prediction elements by Prediction Class

 These tests are performed when a forecast is created or updated.

-### `Bin` Prediction Elements
+### `bin` prediction elements

-- If a Bin Prediction Element exists, it should have >=1 Database Rows.
+- If a bin prediction element exists, it should have >=1 database rows.
 - `|cat| = |prob|`.
 The number of elements in the `cat` and `prob` vectors should be identical.
 - `cat` (i, f, t, d, b): Entries in the database rows in the `cat` column cannot be `“”`, `“NA”` or `NULL` (case does not matter).
 Entries in `cat` must be a subset of `Target.cats` from the target definition.
 - `prob` (f): [0, 1].
 Entries in the database rows in the `prob` column must be numbers in [0, 1].
 For one prediction element, the values within prob must sum to 1.0 (values within +/- 0.001 of 1 are acceptable).
 - The data format of `cat` should correspond or be translatable to the `type` as in the target definition.

-### `Named` Prediction Elements
+### `named` prediction elements

-We note that `Named` predictions currently only support fairly simple distributions.
+We note that `named` predictions currently only support fairly simple distributions.
 We currently support distributions with up to three parameters.
 Future versions of Zoltar could support distributions with larger numbers of parameters.

- - If a Named Prediction Element exists, it should have exactly 1 Database Row.
+ - If a named prediction element exists, it should have exactly 1 Database Row.
  - `family`: must be one of the abbreviations shown in the table below.
  - `param1`, `param2`, `param3` (f): The number of param columns with non-NULL entries count must match family definition (see note below).
  - Parameters for each distribution must be within valid ranges, which, if constraints exist, are specified in the table below.